UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session05.rst

  * LPTHW: 40 -- 44
    http://learnpythonthehardway.org/book/ex40.html

-[note that in py3 you dont need to inherit from object]
+[Note that in py3 you don't need to inherit from object]

 Talk by Raymond Hettinger: